camping/whywentcamping.com/README.md

 Usage
 -----

-You'll need to install the latest Webby, and then run:
+You'll need to install the latest Webby and syntax, and then run:

     webby autobuild